-We were incorporated on December 12, 2007, and all of our officers were appointed to their current positions on that date.
+We were incorporated on December 12, 2007.
+All of our officers were appointed to their current positions, and all of the directors named below were elected to our board of directors, on that date.
 Set forth below are the names and ages and current positions of our executive officers, directors and significant employees.
 Directors are divided into three classes with Classes I, II, and III standing for election at the annual meetings of stockholders in 2008, 2009 and 2010, respectively.
 We expect that the Class I directors will be reelected to a term ending in 2011 at an annual meeting held in 2008 prior to the distribution.